loupage/kirby-casper/readme.md

 ## Kirby

 Kirby is a file-based CMS.
 Easy to setup.
 Easy to use.
-Flexible as hell.

 ## Trial